ITPNYU/ITP-IMA-Community-Guidelines/documents/rules-of-play.md

-# Rules of Play
+# 🌈 Rules of Play

 > *Our signature is collaboration - no competition.
-Collaboration will jar you, provoke you, confront you, offer you different ways of looking at the world     ~* Red Burns
+Collaboration will jar you, provoke you, confront you, offer you different ways of looking at the world.*<br/> — Red Burns

 The Rules of Play represents the ITP/IMA community’s attempt to develop an evolving collective understanding of what it means to work together and use technology creatively, appropriately, ethically, and critically.
 As members of this community we hold ourselves to adhering to these guidelines, acknowledging when we have failed to do so, and working to address the impact of our actions.

 ## Aspirational

-`These are ideals and behaviors we pledge to hold ourselves to.
-We will work to change our behavior when we have failed to do so`
+*These are ideals and behaviors we pledge to hold ourselves to.
+We will work to change our behavior when we have failed to do so.*

 - Speak from a place of personal experience and use I statements.
 Honor other people's lived experiences and speak to your own.
 - Practice active listening.
 Focus on hearing what others have to say rather than formulating your response.